omrawaley/omrawaley/README.md

 ### 👋 Hey, welcome!

-I'm immensely passionate about computer engineering, design, and entrepreneurship.
+My name's Om Rawaley, and I am immensely passionate about computer engineering, design, and entrepreneurship.

 I am building a portable STEM video game console named PocketByte that aims to help STEM learners get into computer engineering and give computer hobbyists a fun, creative platform to bring their ideas to life.